benselby/documentation/docs/data/advanced/Study-Setup.md

   - If you have any files documenting standard operating procedure for different sites add them to a folder named `SOPs`

 ## 3. Set up XNAT
-  Information on how to use XNAT can be found on the [KCNI XNAT wiki](http://neurowiki.camh.ca/mediawiki/index.php/XNAT).
-  - If you haven't used XNAT before, you will have to attend a mandatory workshop and create an account, following the instructions [here](http://neurowiki.camh.ca/mediawiki/index.php/XNAT#Next_Steps)
+  If you haven't used XNAT before, find out how to do attend the training course, set up an account, and about our naming conventions [here](data/advanced/XNAT.md).
   - Add any new accounts for the PI and any research assistants/collaborators they're known to have (this can be skipped till later)
-  - Request a new project following the instructions [here](http://neurowiki.camh.ca/mediawiki/index.php/XNAT#New_Project_Request)
+  - Request a new project for your study following the instructions on the XNAT wiki.
   - After creating the study go to the 'access' tab and set the correct permissions
     - Default project permission should be 'private'
     - Add 'clevis', the PI, and any employees in the lab who will help manage the study as 'owners'